adamchainz/django-perf-rec/README.rst

     - db: 'SELECT ...
 FROM myapp_table WHERE (myapp_table.id = #)'
     - db: 'SELECT ...
 FROM myapp_table WHERE (myapp_table.id = #)'

-Then if you re-run the test and the performance record doesn't match, the test will fail.
+When the test is run again, the new record will be compared with the one in the YAML file.
+If they are different, an assertion failure will be raised, failing the test.
 Magic!

-Just check the YAML file in alongside your test and you have unbreakable performance with much better clues about any regressions compared to `assertNumQueries`.
+Just check the YAML file in alongside your test and you have unbreakable performance with much better information about any regressions compared to `assertNumQueries`.
+If you are fine with the changes from a failing test, just remove the file and rerun the test to regenerate it.

 We also have an `introductory blog post <https://tech.yplanapp.com/2016/09/26/introducing-django-perf-rec/>`_ that